awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-violations.md

 Here is the schema of the bias drift violations file\.
 + `facet` – The name of the facet, provided by the monitoring job analysis configuration facet `name_or_index`\.
 + `facet_value` – The value of the facet, provided by the monitoring job analysis configuration facet `value_or_threshold`\.
 + `metric_name` – The short name of the bias metric\.
 For example, "CI" for class imbalance\.
-See [Measure Pretraining Bias](clarify-measure-data-bias.md) for the short names of each of the pretraining bias metrics and [Measure Posttraining Data and Model Bias](clarify-measure-post-training-bias.md) for the short names of each of the posttraining bias metrics\.
+See [Measure Pretraining Bias](clarify-measure-data-bias.md) for the short names of each of the pre\-training bias metrics and [Measure Post\-training Data and Model Bias](clarify-measure-post-training-bias.md) for the short names of each of the post\-training bias metrics\.
 + `constraint_check_type` – The type of violation monitored\.
 Currently only `bias_drift_check` is supported\.
 + `description` – A descriptive message to explain the violation\.